i-wallwork/Major-Project/README.md

 # Major-Project

 ### Project Aim
-This project aims to produce Machine Learning models to analyse TCGA-HNSC data, ultimately to identify and rank proteins and their features, in accordance with how indicative they are of HNSCC development and progression.
-This research should contribute towards the fields of medical early detection and risk stratification by providing a base from which clinical biomarkers can be developed.
+This project aims to produce Machine Learning models to analyse TCGA-HNSC data, ultimately to identify and rank proteins and their features, in accordance with how indicative they are of HNSCC progression.

+### Running code
+Files need to be extracted from Dr. Paul Yousefi's data pipeline to execute this code - https://github.com/yousefi138/tcga-hnsc.
+After extraction, these need to be upload into Colab, then the corresponding preprocessing needs to be executed.
+After this, the wanted FS technique can be applied and the subsequent selected features can be extracted for use in running a selected ML pipeline.